jsoma/tabletop/README.md

 [Jonathan Soma](http://twitter.com/dangerscarf), who would rather be cooking than coding.
 Inspired by the relentless demands of [John Keefe(https://twitter.com/jkeefe) of WNYC.

 Thanks to [Scott Seaward](https://github.com/plainview) for implementing multi-instance Tabletop.

+[Alan Palazzolo](https://github.com/zzolo) hooked the world up with [gs-proxy](https://github.com/MinnPost/gs-proxy) and added support for it into Tabletop via `parameterize`